Ee-Chee/Spiced-Academy-tabasco-curriculum/imageboard_extra/README.md

 4. On the upload form, allow users to enter the url of an image on the web rather than uploading one from their local disk.
 When you detect on your server that a user has submitted a url, you should make an http request to liberate the image from its host.

 5. Allow users to reply to comments.

+6. Allow users to delete images.
+Since there are no user accounts, you would have to make it so any user can delete any image no matter who uploaded it.
+Presumably only high quality images that nobody wants to delete would survive this free for all!